 Access to Murodo: From Dentetsu Toyama Station (Toyama) – Take the Toyama Chihou Railway Main Line (bound for Tateyama) and get off at Tateyama Station.
 From Tateyama Station take the Tateyama Cable Car to Bijodaira.
 From Bijodaira take the Tateyama Kogen Bus to Murodo, about 2.5 hours – approx. 3,500 yen (one way)

-Location Murodo Station: 930-1406, Ashikuraji, Tateyamamachi, Nakaniikawagun, Toyama prefecture, Japan
+Address: 930-1406, Ashikuraji, Tateyamamachi, Nakaniikawagun, Toyama prefecture, Japan (See on Google Maps)

 Starting at the hot spring resort of Unazuki, one of the largest in Toyama prefecture, the train journeys over beautiful arched bridges snaking through the mountains all the way to the Keyakidaira area.
 During its 1-hour-and-20-minute journey, the train stops at various stations allowing visitors to get off and enjoy the nature from up close, like soaking your feet in a natural hot spring.
 And if you’re lucky, you might even catch a glimpse of the monkeys that dwell deep within the mountains!
 The train operates from mid-April to November but the best time to visit would be during the fall when the leaves turn into vivid reds and yellows creating a colorful panorama that is one of the most beautiful in all of Japan.